getbigbytes/bigbytes/README_dev.md

 ## Run development server

-To initialize a development mage project so you have a starting point:
+To initialize a development bigbytes project so you have a starting point:

 ```bash
 ./scripts/init.sh default_repo